-AEWR program that have strengthened its multidisciplinary nature while simultaneously enhancing its programmatic flexibility.
-These changes incorporate a broader range of AEWR study programs and thereby satisfy a more diverse spectrum of student career goals within the three areas.
+Since the program's inception at SDSM&T, it has experienced significant growth both in terms of graduate student enrollment and faculty involvement.
+In 1999, the Board of Regents approved various modifications in the AEWR program that have strengthened its multidisciplinary nature while simultaneously enhancing its programmatic flexibility.
+These changes incorporate a broader range topics into AEWR study programs and thereby satisfy a more diverse spectrum of student career goals within the three (3) areas.

 A minimum total of ninety (90) semester credit hours, beyond the Bachelor's degree, are required in each AEWR student's program of study.
 Course credits will range from fortyfive to sixty (45 to 60) credit hours and the dissertation research credits will range from thirty to forty-five (30 to 45) credit hours.
 This distribution of credits between formal course work and dissertation research is consistent with the fact that the AEWR Ph.D. degree is a research-based program in science and engineering.
 The use of ranges is designed to allow the graduate student to work with his/her advisory committee to formulate a study plan that is based on the individual student's combined knowledge level and professional career goals, and the required thorough educational background in the focus area.
-Students entering the AEWR program with a previous M.S. degree in a relevant discipline are allowed to apply a maximum of twentyfour (24) semester credit hours toward the course credit requirement and six (6) thesis research credits toward the research-credit requirement.
+Students entering the AEWR program with a previous M.S. degree in a relevant discipline are allowed to apply a maximum of twentyfour (24) semester course credit hours toward the course credit requirement and six (6) thesis research credits toward the research-credit requirement.
 There is no language requirement in the AEWR program.
 However, all AEWR students are expected to be proficient in speaking, understanding, and writing the English language.

-Graduate students who are enrolled full time in the AEWR program should be able to complete their degree requirements and graduate within three to four years.
-The time required to complete the degree will vary depending on the transfer of previously-earned credits, course work recommendations specified by the student's committee, and individual research requirements.
+Graduate students who are enrolled full time in the AEWR program should be able to complete their degree requirements and graduate within three (3) to four (4) years starting with a master's degree, and four (4) to five (5) years starting from a bachelor's degree.
+The time required to complete the degree will vary depending on the transfer of previouslyearned credits, course work recommendations specified by the student's committee, and individual research requirements.
 Many SDSM&T faculty members who are actively involved in the AEWR program have externally funded research projects.
 These projects provide research assistantship opportunities for AEWR students.
 In addition to graduate research assistantships, support is also possible through graduate teaching assistantships and various fellowships and scholarships.